Randyll Tarly - by Sardag ©

 A Dance with Dragons

 Randyll's army reaches King's Landing before his liege lord, Mace Tyrell.
 The Faith releases Margaery and her cousins into his custody after Lord Tarly swears a holy oath to return them for trial.
-To try and undo the damage Cersei did to the Tyrell and Lannister alliance, Kevan Lannister makes Tarly the new justiciar (master of laws) on King Tommen I Baratheon's small council.
+To try and undo the damage Cersei did to the Tyrell and Lannister alliance, Kevan Lannister, now the Lord Regent, makes Tarly the new justiciar (master of laws) on King Tommen I Baratheon's small council.
 Kevan thinks that Randyll is more dangerous than Mace.

 Quotes by Randyll